bsafdi/GCE-2FIG/README.md

 # GCE-2FIG
 This code uses 2FIG sources to constrain spatial distributions of pulsar-like PS populations.
 The main purpose of the code is to test the results presented in [1705.00009](https://arxiv.org/pdf/1705.00009.pdf).

-All of the code is contained in the `likelihood` directory and example notebooks are contained in `notebooks/`.
+All of the code is contained in the `likelihood` directory and analysis notebooks are contained in `notebooks/`.

+## Authors

+-  Richard Bartels; richard.t.bartels at gmail dot com
+-  Dan Hooper; dhooper at fnal dot gov
+-  Tim Linden; linden.70 at osu dot edu
+-  Siddharth Mishra-Sharma; smsharma at princeton dot edu
+-  Nicholas Rodd; nrodd at mit dot edu
+-  Benjamin Safdi; bsafdi at umich dot edu
+-  Tracy Slatyer; tslatyer at mit dot edu

 ## Compiling and running